 1 green onion, thinly sliced

 Chili infused sesame oil (optional – see recipe below)

-Saute vegetables with garlic and ginger in avocado oil until soft, 8-10 minutes.
-Add 6 cups stock, cubed tofu, along with drained & rinsed bamboo shoots and water chestnuts.
+Sauté vegetables with garlic and ginger in avocado oil until soft, 8–10 minutes.
+Add 6 cups stock, cubed tofu, along with drained and rinsed bamboo shoots and water chestnuts.
 Bring to a boil and let simmer for 10 minutes.
-Add seasoning (apple cider vinegar, tamari, coconut sugar & black pepper), and stir to combine.
+Add seasoning (apple cider vinegar, Tamari, coconut sugar and black pepper), and stir to combine.
 Whisk together arrowroot powder and cold water, and add to the soup, whisking until thickened, about 5 minutes.
-Garnish with sliced green onion, cilantro, thai chili and chili infused sesame oil as desired.
+Garnish with sliced green onion, cilantro, Thai chili and chili infused sesame oil as desired.
 Serve immediately.